The luxury company announces changes in its own supply chain and promotes future-oriented projects. Is the new goal realistic or too ambitious?

 - Climate-positivity requires great efforts from Burberry

 - The target of reducing emissions in the extended supply chain will be increased to 46%

 - External projects are also supported through new investments and collaboration

 Burberry wants to be the first luxury brand to be climate positive

 The British fashion group had set itself the goal of 2022 climate neutralto produce.
 The next step in the direction of sustainability is now being pushed.
 This time, the company doesn't want to follow a trend, but start and lead it.
-Marco Gobbetti, CEO of Burberry, proudly says: "Built on this heritage of exploration and driven by our creative spirit, we set ourselves today a new, ambitious goal: to be climate positive by 2040."
+Marco Gobbetti, CEO of Burberry, proudly says: “Built on this legacy of exploration and driven by our creative spirit, we are setting ourselves a new, ambitious goal today: to become climate positive by 2040.”

 While competitors like Gucci already act in a climate-neutral way by its own account, Burberry is the first luxury brand with the aim of a climate-positive CO2 balance.
 Compared to the previous initiative "ReBurberry", this time the brand goes one step further and extends its sustainability concept to external stakeholders.